-Interest in fundamental tax reform continues to grow in the United States.
+Interest in comprehensive tax reform continues to grow in the United States.
 High marginal tax rates levied on business combined with an antiquated worldwide system of taxation mean the U.S. tax system lags behind its competitors.
 Further, as other countries make reforms to attract business and drive investment, the United States has stood still.

 - Tax reform legislation should lower the corporate tax rate to a level that will enable U.S. businesses to compete successfully in the global economy, attract foreign investment to the United States, increase capital for investment, and drive job creation in the United States.
 Congress should consider the impact of a corporate rate reduction on passthrough entities.

 - In addition to reducing tax rates, tax reform should eliminate the bias in the current U.S. tax system against capital investment.
 Capital investment should be expensed or recovered using a capital cost recovery system that provides the present value equivalent to expensing with due regard to the impact the system may have on cash flow.

 - In the international arena, the current worldwide tax system should be replaced with a territorial system for the taxation of foreign source income to enable U.S. businesses to compete successfully in the global economy, as well as domestically against foreign firms, and to promote economic growth domestically.

 - Changes should be permanent to ensure certainty for businesses striving to expand, create jobs, and remain competitive in the United States and abroad.

 - Fundamental reform should take place in the near-term, and Congress should not, in the interim, adversely change the current tax policy.